-Event Action Description On error E-mail PDF Report Write an e-mail file containing a Report (see page 127) as a PDF attachment to the reports directory (see page 137) when a Job (see page 55) or a media file fails with error status, or on both events.
-User can choose to generate the following type of reports: ■ Summary PDF report Complete PDF report including processing results, alert details, and thumbnails ■ Both Summary and Complete PDF reports On error PDF Report Generate a report in PDF format and store it in the reports directory (see page 137) when a Job (see page 55) or a media file fails with error status or on both events.
-User can choose to generate the following type of reports: Summary PDF report ■ Complete PDF report including processing results, alert details, and thumbnails ■ Both Summary and Complete PDF reports On error Copy file Copy media files which fail with error status to a network location, specifying whether the original file should be deleted.
-For conditions governing this rule, refer step 2 in the Handling Action Template Events (see page 117) section.
-On error Move file Move media files that fail to a different location on the remote server without transferring the media file via the Cerify unit.
-If the force overwrite option is not checked, the system will abort the move if a file with the same name as the media file being moved exists in the destination folder.
+Event Action Description On success E-mail PDF Report Write an e-mail file containing a Report (see page 147) as a PDF attachment to the reports directory (see page 159) when a Job (see page 63) or a media file succeeds, or on both events.
+User can choose to generate the following type of reports: Summary PDF report Complete PDF report including processing results, alert details, and thumbnails Both Summary and Complete PDF reports On success PDF Report Generate a report in PDF format and store it in the reports directory (see page 159) when a Job (see page 63) or a media file succeeds, or on both events.
+User can choose to generate the following type of reports: Summary PDF report Complete PDF report including processing results, alert details, and thumbnails Both Summary and Complete PDF reports On success Copy file Copy Job media files which succeed to a network location, specifying whether the original file should be deleted.
+For conditions governing this rule, refer step 2 in the Handling Action Template Events (see page 137) section.
+On success Move file Move media files that fail to a different location on the same remote server without transferring the Media File via the Cerify system.
+If the force Overwrite option is not checked, the system will abort the move if a file with the same name as the media file being moved exists in the destination folder.
 When checked, this option causes the system to attempt to force the move by first deleting the file in the destination folder.
-For conditions governing this rule, refer step 3 in the Handling Action Template Events (see page 117) section.
-On error Execute Script Run a script when a media file fails with error status.
-For conditions governing this rule, refer step 1 in the Handling Action Template Events (see page 117) section.
-On success E-mail Send user(s) an e-mail when a Job (see page 55) or a media file succeeds, or on both events.
-On success E-mail Report Write an e-mail file containing a Report (see page 127) to the reports directory (see page 137) when a Job (see page 55) or a media file succeeds, or on both events.
-On success XML Report Generate a report in XML format and store it in the reports directory (see page 137) when a Job (see page 55) or a media file succeeds, or on both events.
-More information about the XML format and the schema is given in the CeriTalk XML Reports (see page 228) section in the appendix.
-On success E-mail PDF Send user(s) an e-mail with a PDF attachment when a Job (see page 55) or a media file succeeds, or on both events.
-User can choose to generate the following type of reports: ■ Summary PDF report Complete PDF report including processing results, alert details, and thumbnails ■ Both Summary and Complete PDF reports
+For conditions governing this rule, refer step 3 in the Handling Action Template Events (see page 137) section.
+On success Execute Script Run a script when a media file succeeds.
+For conditions governing this rule, refer step 1 in the Handling Action Template Events (see page 137) section.